HuntressDust/Project-IMPULSE/README.txt

-Added more colors to messages for clarity added dodge and accuracy calculations to melee attacks ranged puppets now attack at range puppets periodicaly may drain your fp slightly depending on the difference between your FOCUS and theirs puppets now attempt to break free if your focus drops below theirs rapiers now increase dodge instead of defense the labrys now increases defense fixed how elemental damage is caluclated shorted item info based on context various balance tweaks
+Added more colors to messages for clarity added dodge and accuracy calculations to melee attacks ranged puppets now attack at range puppets periodically may drain your fp slightly depending on the difference between your FOCUS and theirs puppets now attempt to break free if your focus drops below theirs rapiers now increase dodge instead of defense the labrys now increases defense fixed how elemental damage is calculated shorted item info based on context various balance tweaks